brillout/wildcard-api/docs/readme.template.md

 ### Authentication

-For authentication,
+Authentication is usually based on HTTP headers.
-you typically need an HTTP header, such as `Authorization: Bearer AbCdEf123456` or the cookie that holds the user's session ID.
+Such as `Authorization: Bearer AbCdEf123456`, or a cookie holding the user's session ID.

 You can access the `headers` object in your endpoint functions by passing it to `getApiResponse`: